wp-plugins/wp-clean-up-optimizer/readme.txt

 = 2.0.13 =

-* Translated in German Language.
+* Translated in Italian Language.

 = 2.0.12 =